andaniel2029/nantango/README.md

 $ npm run build
 ```

-Then the app is published in `build` folder.
+Then the app will be published in `docs` folder.

 ## License